umn-dash/latex-novice-typesetting/_episodes/03-columns-tables-and-templates.md

 IEEE, for example, [provides detailed instructions](https://mirrors.concertpass.com/tex-archive/macros/latex/contrib/IEEEtran/IEEEtran_HOWTO.pdf) on how to use the IEEEtran LaTeX class to produce conference and journal submissions to IEEE.

-Let's use the [IEEE Template Selector](https://template-selector.ieee.org) to choose a LaTeX template for a specific journal.
+> Let's use the [IEEE Template Selector](https://template-selector.ieee.org) to choose a LaTeX template for a specific journal.
+>

-1. Choose Transactions, Journals, and Letters
+> 1. Choose Transactions, Journals, and Letters
-2. Select the first publication from the list, Canadian Journal of Electrical and Computer Engineering.
+> 2. Select the first publication from the list, Canadian Journal of Electrical and Computer Engineering.
-3. Choose Original Research and Brief
+> 3. Choose Original Research and Brief
-4. Select the LaTeX file format, and Download the template.
+> 4. Select the LaTeX file format, and Download the template.
-5. Unzip the folder, and upload the `bare_jrnl_new_sample4.tex` file into Overleaf.
+> 5. Unzip the folder, and upload the `bare_jrnl_new_sample4.tex` file into Overleaf.
-7. Select the file in Overleaf and choose the Recompile button to view the conference paper template.
+> 6. Select the file in Overleaf and choose the Recompile button to view the conference paper template.
+>

-If you scroll through the compiled document you'll see many examples of formatted equations, tables, bullet lists, and much more.
+> If you scroll through the compiled document you'll see many examples of formatted equations, tables, bullet lists, and much more.
 You can use the `File outline` in the bottom left corner of Overleaf to jump to different sections of the LaTeX document to see how different content in marked up to follow the IEEE journal style.
+{: .callout}

 > ## Challenge 1
 >